 Experience that is already processed can't usually be triggered, or at least not with much intensity: It's not "hot."
 When stored trauma is triggered we get tricked out of our usual time sense.
 Past re-animates and hijacks our present.

 What gets triggered is core physiology (body memory): a flashback.
-You can only trigger something that is organized as energetic, persistent, highly charged.
-Traumatic experiences that are stored in the body are unprocessed, undigested, volitile.
+You can only trigger something that is organized as energetic, persistent, highly charged: available.
+Unprocessed traumatic experiences are, by definition, dis-integrated, undigested, volitile.

 Author Neil Gaiman nicely captures this idea of traumatic reminders or triggers: